 Spacecraft Configuration

-The Moonlander simulator is designed as a research-oriented testbed for descent guidance, control algorithms and propulsion system evaluation.
-Before starting a simulation run, users select a spacecraft configuration from a set of JSON-defined mission profiles.
-Each configuration defines the physical and propulsion-related parameters used by the C++ simulation backend.
+Before starting a simulation run, users select a spacecraft configuration from a set of JSON-defined vehicle profiles.
+Each configuration defines the physical, propulsion-related, and controller-relevant parameters used by the C++ simulation backend.

 Figure 0 — Spacecraft Selection Interface.
 Spacecraft configurations are selected before entering the cockpit.
-Each lander profile is defined externally and contains mass properties, propulsion data, tank definitions, controller-relevant limits and initial mission conditions.
+Each vehicle profile is defined externally and contains mass properties, propulsion data, tank definitions, controller-relevant limits, and initial mission conditions.

 The selection interface separates configuration management from the simulation engine.
-This allows new spacecraft variants, propulsion layouts or fuel tank architectures to be introduced without modifying the core simulation code.
+This allows new spacecraft variants, propulsion layouts, fuel tank architectures, and test scenarios to be introduced without modifying the core simulation code.

 If no spacecraft is selected explicitly, the first configuration defined in the JSON file is used as the default.
 This guarantees that the backend always receives a valid and reproducible initialization state.